0xshin0bi/0x531fm4d3-blog/content/index.md

 ## why does frontmatter matter?

-as mentioned before, frontmatter is the yaml structure located on the note's top. it could be queried using Dataview into lists and tables, which can provide a high-level overview of whatever's in your vault. keep in mind that at this time, **there's no native way to query other information from within the note itself other than frontmatter**.
+as mentioned before, frontmatter is the yaml structure located on the note's top. it could be queried using Dataview into lists and tables, which can provide a high-level overview of whatever's in your vault. keep in mind that at this time, **there's no native way to query other information from within the note itself other than frontmatter** (though possible through python scripts with Python Scripter).l

 # ./My vault --verbose